-Vigorous Tanoak re-sprouting will occur when the canopy is opened up after logging.
-It usually forms tall bushes of dozens of competing stems within a couple years.
+Vigorous tanoak re-sprouting will occur when the canopy is opened up after logging. all bushes of dozens of competing stems usually form within a couple years.
 These bushes use the old tree's existing root system to compete aggressively for water and nutrients with surrounding trees.
 This is why industrial foresters commonly use herbicides to give conifers a competitive edge.

-OGA does not use chemical fertilizers, insecticides, fungicides, or herbicides regardless of application method or dosage.
-Although the effects these substances have on the soil structure or the watertable are constantly argued over, we choose to side with conservatism.
+Forever Redwood does not use chemical fertilizers, insecticides, fungicides, or herbicides regardless of application method or dosage.
+Although the effects these substances have on the soil structure or the water table are constantly argued over, we take a conservative approach.
 When we thin an area, we leave the canopy mostly intact.
-By not opening up the canopy, the Tanoak re-sprouting is not as vigorous.
-When an area is thinned again in ten years, most Tanoak bushes are re-cut and only the most straight, upright and vigorous stem or two are left.
-We let the brush develop.
-It is the same economy and ecology point again - the brush slows the growth of surrounding conifers (economic loss), but it provides food and cover for wildlife and keeps chemicals from the soil (ecological gain).
-As the canopy grows taller and thicker, it will slow future Tanoak growth and encourage more shade tolerant species like Redwood.
+By not opening up the canopy, the tanoak re-sprouting is not as vigorous.
+When an area is thinned again, most tanoak bushes are cut.
+One or two of the straightest, most vigorous stems are left untouched.
+We let the brush develop for the same reasons of economy and ecology already mentioned-the brush slows the growth of surrounding conifers (economic loss), but provides food and cover for wildlife and keeps chemicals from the soil (ecological gain).
+As the canopy grows taller and thicker, it will slow future tanoak growth and encourage more shade tolerant species like Redwood.